-- 2.20 The value creation process is depicted in Figure 2.
-It is explained briefly in the following paragraphs, which also identify how the components of Figure 2 (underlined in the text) align with the Content Elements in Chapter 4. - 2.21 The external environment, including economic conditions, technological change, societal issues and environmental challenges, sets the context within which the organization operates.
-The mission and vision encompass the whole organization, identifying its purpose and intention in clear, concise terms.
-(See Content Element 4A Organizational overview and external environment.) - 2.22 Those charged with governance are responsible for creating an appropriate oversight structure to support the ability of the organization to create value.
+- 2.20 As noted in paragraph 2.14, although organizations aim to create value, the overall stock of capitals can also either undergo a net decrease or experience no net change.
+In such cases, value is eroded or preserved.
+The process through which value is created, preserved or eroded is depicted in Figure 2.
+It is explained briefly in the following paragraphs, which also identify how the components of Figure 2 (emphasized in bold text) align with the Content Elements in Chapter 4. - 2.21 The external environment, including economic conditions, technological change, societal issues and environmental challenges, sets the context within which the organization operates.
+The purpose, mission and vision encompass the whole organization, identifying its intention in clear, concise terms.
+(See Content Element 4A Organizational overview and external environment.)

+- 2.22 Those charged with governance are responsible for creating an appropriate oversight structure to support the ability of the organization to create value.
 (See Content Element 4B Governance.) - 2.23 At the core of the organization is its business model, which draws on various capitals as inputs and, through its business activities, converts them to outputs (products, services, by-products and waste).
-The organization's activities and its outputs lead to outcomes in terms of effects on the capitals.
-The capacity of the business model to adapt to changes (e.g., in the availability, quality and affordability of inputs) can affect the organization's longer term viability.
+The organization's business activities and outputs lead to outcomes in terms of effects on the capitals.
+The capacity of the business model to adapt to changes (e.g. in the availability, quality and affordability of inputs) can affect the organization's longer-term viability.
 (See Content Element 4C Business model.) - 2.24 Business activities include the planning, design and manufacture of products or the deployment of specialized skills and knowledge in the provision of services.
-Encouraging a culture of innovation is often a key business activity in terms of generating new products and services that anticipate customer demand, introducing efficiencies and better use of technology, substituting inputs to minimize adverse social or environmental effects, and finding alternative uses for outputs.
+Encouraging a culture of innovation is often a key business activity in terms of generating new products and services that anticipate customer demand, introducing efficiencies and better use of technology, substituting inputs to minimize adverse social or environmental effects, and finding alternative uses for outputs. - 2.25 Outcomes are the internal and external consequences (positive and negative) for the capitals as a result of an organization's business activities and outputs. - 2.26 Continuous monitoring and analysis of the external environment in the context of the organization's purpose, mission and vision identifies risks and opportunities relevant to the organization, its strategy and its business model.
+(See Content Element 4D Risks and opportunities.)